 1. Initial characterisation of action

 Was there a suspicion that the act was one of cyber terrorism, HCA or cyber war?

 a.
-Technical analysis including private companies, police and intelligence services investigations Often done secretly and information often cannot be found in the public domain b.
+Technical analysis including private companies, police and intelligence services investigations b.
 Attribution to actor (carried out 'in house' at present)